 Letting go involves remembering the circumstance, but reconsidering it from a different and more realistic perspective.

-7. Create a new positive experience that will replace the negative one.
+7. Create a new positive experience to replace the negative one.

 Create a change for you by focusing on new positive experiences.
 While positive thinking is great, positive actions will take you farther.
 Make a deliberate decision to initiate positive change in your life, and make positive actions that will connect you with your desired outcome.